CITY membership offers a range of benefits and opportunities, including access to:

 Anna’s PhD project is a comparative study of two smart cities: the recently canceled Sidewalk Toronto (Canada) and the DECODE project in Barcelona (Spain).
 The publications, which came out of this project have appeared in peer-reviewed journals, e.g., Policy Studies, Telematics and Informatics, and the MIT Technology Review.
 Recently, Anna’s research on the history of innovation in Russian science has been featured in the BBC documentary “The remote 'democratic' oasis of Soviet Russia.”

-PhD Candidate, Social and Political Thought
+PhD Candidate, Department of Social and Political Thought